xbeat/Machine-Learning/README.md

 Accuracy, while intuitive, can be misleading in multiclass settings.
 It fails to capture the nuances of model performance, especially when dealing with imbalanced datasets or when the costs of different types of errors vary.
 This slideshow explores why relying solely on accuracy can be problematic and introduces more robust evaluation metrics for multiclass classification.

+## Explaining Self-Attention and Masked Self-Attention in Deep Learning

+Introduction to Attention Mechanisms

+Attention mechanisms have revolutionized deep learning, particularly in sequence-to-sequence tasks and natural language processing.
+They allow models to focus on relevant parts of input data, improving performance on tasks involving long-range dependencies.

 ## Roadmap of Data Science with Python

 Introduction to Data Science with Python